-As college admissions grow increasingly competitive, the SAT has solidified its position as a primary benchmark for students finishing high school.
-During a recent webinar, Dan Cozzens, COO and Head of Tutoring at Bespoke Education, and JJ Warshaw, a veteran SAT expert, provided a critical assessment of the current testing environment.
-While the exam has transitioned to a streamlined format, Dan and JJ warned that its reduced length—now just 2 hours and 24 minutes—has actually intensified the cognitive demand on students.
+As college admissions grow increasingly competitive, the SAT has solidified its position as the most popular benchmark for students finishing high school.
+During recent webinars, Dan Cozzens, COO and Head of Tutoring at Bespoke Education, and Bespoke’s veteran SAT experts Tommy Crawford and JJ Warshaw, have provided a critical assessment of the SAT and its place in the current testing environment.

 The “new” SAT is no longer an experiment; it is the established standard.
 With major changes underway for its only competitor, the ACT, the SAT is now viewed by many as the bastion of consistency for students and families navigating the college application journey.
+But while the exam has won over students and critics with its streamlined format, the Bespoke experts warned that its reduced length—now just 2 hours and 24 minutes—has actually intensified the cognitive demand on students.

-The Architecture of the Modern SAT
+The Architecture of the Online SAT

-The test’s adaptive structure is designed to learn as much about a student as before, with fewer questions and a shorter runtime.
+The test’s adaptive structure is designed to learn as much about a student as before, but with fewer questions and a shorter runtime.
 Students have embraced the efficiency and elegance of the new test format.

 - Two Independent Sections: All students are given a Reading & Writing Section and then a Math section.
 The sections are completely independent: Performance in Reading and Writing has no bearing on the difficulty of the Math questions a student will receive.